samb8s/PsrPopPy/README.md

 Python implementation of PSRPOP (which was written by D Lorimer).
 Several of the old models from that (e.g. NE2001) are still included in their native fortran, since re-writing those is beyond the scope of this work.
 Currently, only a rudimentary makefile is included.
 This is something that needs work from a willing volunteer!

-The main external requirement is [matplotlib](matplotlib.sourceforge.net), which is used for the visualization stuff.
+The main external requirements are [matplotlib](matplotlib.sourceforge.net) and [wxPython](http://wxpython.org/), which are used for the visualization stuff.
 It has a very useful API for making simple GUIs, as well as making beautiful plots.
+I've had difficulty compiliing wxPython from scratch on more recent versions of Mac OS X, but it should be straightforward to install via macports or similar.

 Compiling
 ---------